 Our tour's focus is Hato La Aurora, a working cattle ranch where dazzling species such as the Scarlet Ibis share the wetlands with gorgeous Sunbittern and bizarre Hoatzin.
 You can expect a wealth of tropical birds and some of the easiest and most pleasant birding anywhere.
-During the tour, we should get close to 200 species, which include such spectacular birds as Jabiru (stork), Orinoco Goose, Great Potoo, Scarlet Macaw, Horned Screamer, Gray-cowled Wood-Rail, Pale-headed Jacamar and many others.
-Evening spotlighting of mammals, night birds, reptiles, and amphibians from the customdesigned observation truck is superb and is often considered one of the highlights of the tour.
+During the tour, we should get close to 200 species, which include such spectacular birds as Jabiru (stork), Orinoco Goose, Great that hosts Scarlet-bellied Mountain Tanager and Golden-fronted Redstart.
+We will also enjoy a hummingbird site hosting incredible mix of bright colored species such as Blue-throated Starfrontlet, Glowing Coppery-bellied and White-bellied pufflegs, Woodstar and Great Sapphirewing.

+Potoo, Scarlet Macaw, Horned Screamer, Gray-cowled Wood-Rail, Pale-headed Jacamar and many others.
+Evening spotlighting of mammals, night birds, reptiles, and amphibians from the custom-designed observation truck is superb and is often considered one of the highlights of the tour.

-In addition to our visit to the reserve, we'll have a full day in Bogotá, where we plan to visit the Chingaza National Park, a high-Andes location where we will be introduced to the páramo, a distinctive habitat that hosts Scarlet-bellied Mountain Tanager and Golden-fronted Redstart.
-In addition, we will also enjoy hummingbird site hosting an incredible mix of bright colored species such as Bluethroated Starfrontlet, Glowing and Copperybellied pufflegs, Whitebellied Woodstar and Great Sapphirewing.
+In addition to our visit to the reserve, we'll have a full day in Bogotá, where we plan to visit the Chingaza National Park, a high-Andes location where we will be introduced to the páramo, a distinctive habitat

-January 11, Day 1: Arrival in Bogotá.
-Participants who are continuing from the Undiscovered Eastern Colombia tour (January 4-11) will have today on your own in Bogotá.
-Other participants should plan to arrive in Bogotá (El Dorado International Airport code BOG) at any time today, but please bear in mind that we will be departing for our first day afield quite early the following morning (by about 5:00 AM), so you may consider arriving a day early.
-Upon arrival, you will be met and transferred to our hotel in Bogotá for the night.
+January 2, Day 1: Arrival in Bogotá.
+Participants should plan to arrive in Bogotá (El Dorado International Airport code BOG) at any time today, but please bear in mind that we will be departing for our first day afield quite early the following morning (by about 4:30 to 5:00 AM), so you may consider arriving a day early.
+On arrival, you will be met and transferred to our hotel in Bogotá for the night.
+Upon request, the VENT office will be happy to assist with early arrival lodging and airport transfers.